Kashif-Saleem-Ghuman/react-capstone/README.md

 ### Deployment

-You can deploy this project using Github pages, render or netlify.
+You can deploy this project using Github pages, render or Netlify.

 <!--
 Example: